Changes to your Scottish Widows Master Trust Pension

 As part of the changes described above, Scottish Widows is making some significant changes across the full range of PIAs which aim to enhance their growth potential and better help you achieve your retirement goals, starting this year.
 These are:

-Diversification, or having a mix of different investments, is crucial for spreading risk.
+• Diversification, or having a mix of different investments, is crucial for spreading risk.
 This is because different types of investments can perform better or worse than others at different times depending on many factors, such as the state of the economy, interest rates, and world events.
 So, if one type of investment falls in value, others could rise in value, cushioning the impact.
+It’s also important to ensure investments are diversified across different markets and parts of the world.

-Scottish Widows is moving your PIA pension savings to the new asset mix gradually over 2025.
+Scottish Widows is doing this gradually over 2025.

 It will invest more in companies with stronger ESG credentials.
 These include companies that are fair and inclusive, those working hard on things like reducing their negative impact on the planet and society, reducing their carbon emissions and those developing environmental solutions like clean energy.
 They're typically better positioned to adapt to long-term challenges, such as climate change.